 | Monitoring | New Relic, Datadog |

-These tools support collaboration across development teams and improve project transparency.
+These tools support collaboration, transparency, and efficient project management.

 Frequently Asked Questions About SDLC

-No. Organizations of all sizes use SDLC frameworks to manage software development projects.
-Startups, enterprises, and government technology teams often adapt lifecycle models based on their project scale.
+No. Organizations of all sizes adapt SDLC based on project scale.

 | Stage | Key Activities | Outcome |